usrfriendly/idobo-keymap/readme.md

-# Custom keymap for ID75, based on XD75 default.
+Custom keymap for ID75, based on Preonic.

 by usrfriendly